TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-unity.md

 ### For Android

 #### Gradle Build Settings
+- In the Unity Editor, open the Build Settings windows (Player Settings > Publishing Settings > Build).
+- Set the Build System drop-down to Gradle
+- Use the Custom Gradle Template checkbocx unbder Build System
 - Add below to dependencies of mainTemplate.gradle.

 ```groovy
 dependencies {